hi-swapx/docs/sdk/v3/guides/advanced/01-introduction.md

 Some of the guides presented here require a bit of theoretical and mathematical background.
 To get the most out of the advanced guides, we encourage you to take a step back and read a bit about the math and theories behind the SwapX protocol.

-The most complete source of information on the SwapX protocol is the [SwapX V3 book](https://SwapXv3book.com/).

-Besides the [concepts](../../../../concepts/SwapX-protocol.md) section of the Docs, the [SwapX V3 whitepaper](https://SwapX.org/whitepaper-v3.pdf) is a great introduction to the protocol.
-If you haven't checked it out yet, it is probably more concise and easier to understand than you would expect.

 ### Datatypes in Solidity

 SwapX V3 pools make use of a number of Datatypes Solidity offers to efficiently store their state.
 If you are not familiar with Solidity data types yet, it can help to take a look at the [Solidity language reference](https://docs.soliditylang.org/en/v0.8.7/types.html#).
 For the following guides, it is beneficial to take a look at two of them, which  we will outline here.

-Ticks are stored as a [mapping(int24 => Tick.Info)](https://github.com/SwapX/v3-core/blob/main/contracts/SwapXV3Pool.sol#L93).
+Ticks are stored as a mapping(int24 => Tick.Info).
 Solidity [mappings](https://docs.soliditylang.org/en/v0.8.7/types.html#mapping-types) are very similar to hash maps, such that we can access any Value with their key with just one read operation.
-The [`Tick.Info`](https://github.com/SwapX/v3-core/blob/main/contracts/libraries/Tick.sol#L17) stores the values of the Tick that we need to work with the Pool:
+The [`Tick.Info`] stores the values of the Tick that we need to work with the Pool:

 ```solidity
 struct Info {